River Terrace Medallions Telling the History of

 The Chateau closed in 2016, following Coleman’s death.
 When the nightclub later reopened as the Chateau Remix, the new owners promised to keep many of its traditions.

 This medallion depicts a couple hand-dancing and the Benning Road exterior of the Chateau.

 Medallion 16: Environmental Justice 1970 +

 George Gurley (1928-2009), depicted on this medallion, was a longtime River Terrace resident and an early environmental and health activist.
 Gurley led the “Urban Protector” advocacy organization, which campaigned successfully against the PEPCO Power Plant’s expansion in 1990 and, ultimately, for its closing.
 The Shell Hydrogen Plant on Benning Road was another of Gurley’s many causes.
 It was located too close to River Terrace, he believed, so he pressed Shell to make changes to the way it operated the facility.
 To ensure his work would live on, Gurley taught civic engagement and activism to the next generation.

 Medallion 17: Home Rule 1973

-In 1973, Congress granted DC "home rule," with an elected mayor and 13-member City Council.
-While the District was not granted voting representation in Congress, the DC Charter, approved by the voters in 1974, did provide for Advisory Neighborhood Commissions, sub-Council bodies whose members, or commissioners, each represent a few square blocks.
+In 1973, Congress granted D.C. “home rule,” with an elected mayor and 13-member City Council.
+While the District was not granted voting representation in Congress, the D.C.
+Charter, approved by the voters in 1974, provides for Advisory Neighborhood Commissions, sub-Council bodies whose unpaid members, or commissioners, are elected to two-year terms.
 Thus, as 1975 opened, River Terrace residents, along with the rest of their fellow Washingtonians, took a big step toward democracy for the District of Columbia.